luci1113/Pizza-Sales/README.md

 ## Description

 Pizza Sales Project with SQL and Power BI
-- The project covers basic to advanced topics for beginners and intermediate level learners

 - The project includes advanced functionality and features such as conditional filtering and formatting
 - The final output is an interactive dashboard with various charts and KPIs
 - SQL queries are used to retrieve and analyze data